 Hello, adventurer!
-I see you are interested in Kilimanjaro, and this is awesome because this is a life-changing trip!
+I see you are interested in Kilimanjaro, and that is awesome because it is a life-changing trip!

 BEFORE WE BEGIN: If you want to read a general overview of all the routes and other important things to consider before climbing Kilimanjaro, I invite you to read this post first.

-Also, if you check my Instagram, the highlight tab called “Tanzania”, you will see how the trek looks day by day, what I wore, what we ate, how I cried reaching the summit etc. (don’t forget to follow me too! 🙂 )
+Also, if you check my Instagram, under the highlight tab called “Tanzania”, you will see what the trek looks like day by day, what I wore, what we ate, how I cried reaching the summit etc. (don’t forget to follow me too! 🙂 )

 Ready?
 Let’s begin!

-If you are considering Machame route and want to know more about it, here is a day-by-day description of Machame to help you decide if this is something that you’d like:
+If you are considering the Machame Route and want to know more about it, here is a day-by-day description of Machame to help you decide if this is something that you’d like:

 Fast facts about the Machame trek: